 If you want to find private EFL students, advertising is the key.
 If you work for a school, they will more than likely have a clause in your contract disallowing you from giving private lessons to their clients.
 This is just fair.
 The students you teach and have met through the language school employing you are not your clients.
 They are not your students because you did not find them.
 It was the school that found them.
 This is also unprofessional, and you will get a bad reputation as someone taking business away from the school.
 Creating a reputation for yourself amongst international students who want to learn English opens you to word-of-mouth recommendations.
 While you may not teach Alvaro because he’s in the English class you’re teaching for the school that employs you, there is nothing to stop you from teaching his friend, Isabel.

 The internet is your best friend when it comes to free advertising as there are loads of websites on which to advertise your services.
 Gumtree is popular with teachers, and Superprof is becoming popular for private tutors.
 Always be careful about students you find in this way.
 When you meet them initially, meet them in a public place and let someone know where you will be.
 I wouldn’t also give personal details like my home address.

 How do private lessons work?

 The great thing about being a private tutor is that you’re in control of your time and when and where you teach.
 Whether in the evening after work or during the mornings or afternoons, you can plan your online classes around your other commitments.
-When charging a rate, agree on a price that is good for both you and the student.
-Take into account the time spent on travel, preparation and the duration of the lesson
+When charging a rate, agree on a reasonable price for you and the student.
+Take into account the time spent on travel, preparation, and the lesson’s duration.

 Many teachers give free trial lessons so both parties can see if the expectations are met and you are comfortable with one another.